hiren-j/DSA/BEST - Solving Real World Problem/README.md

 🎥 [**Click to Watch the Video**](https://www.linkedin.com/posts/hirenjoshi1630_reallifeproblem-solution-datastructuresalgorithms-activity-7185150609266790400-ZbEr?utm_source=share&utm_medium=member_desktop)

 😊 **Final Note:** Practice brings progress.
 Stay consistent, keep trying, and unlock your potential!
-Let this inspire you to embark on your journey into programming.
+Let this inspire you to dive into the world of programming.

 #LeetCode #GFG
 #ProblemSolving #DSA